-The person holding the position of Director of Student Services has been designated as the Section 504/Americans with Disabilities Act Coordinator and will handle inquiries regarding the Jackson County School District's nondiscrimination policies, the filing of grievances, and requests for copies of grievance procedures covering discrimination on the basis of disability:
+Section 504 and Americans with Disabilities Act Coordinators will handle inquiries regarding the Jackson County School District's nondiscrimination policies, the filing of grievances, and requests for copies of grievance procedures covering discrimination on the basis of disability:

-Section 504/ADA Coordinator
+Section 504/ADA Coordinators

-Director of Student Services

-Kimberly Williams
+504-Director of Curriculum and Instruction

+Dr. Tanya Sonnier

+ADA-Director of Human Resources

+Karen Glass

 4700 Colonel Vickrey Road

 P.O.
 Box 5069

 Vancleave, MS 39565-5069

-Phone: 228-826-1757
+Phone: 228-283-3000

 Each School has a Multidisciplinary 504 Team in place to review all 504 requests.
-Parents should contact the principal of their respective schools if their child has a disability, which substantially limits one or more major life activities.
-See JCSD School Board Policy JAB.
+Parents/guardians should contact the principal of their respective schools if their child has a disability, which substantially limits one or more major life activities.